-If your soil is sticky when wet or cracks when it’s dry, chances are you have clay soil.
+If your soil is sticky when wet or cracks when dry, you likely have clay soil.
 But don’t worry; plenty of plants will thrive in this type of soil.

 However odd it may sound, clay is one of the best soil types for your garden.
 Its particles are smaller than those in sand, silt, or loam [1].
 This unique quality makes it great for plant growth.

-Overall, clay soil is great for certain plants because of its water-holding capacity and ability to hold onto nutrients.
+Overall, clay soil is ideal for certain plants due to its water-holding capacity and nutrient retention.
 With proper care, you don’t need to use as much irrigation or fertilizer.

-Clay soil can be a challenge to garden with.
+Clay soil can be challenging to garden in.
 However, some vegetables do very well in this soil type.

 These 14 veggies are among the best crops for clay soil.